Gyromorphs: a new class of functional disordered materials

 To further investigate the nature of order in gyromorphs, we replot a structure factor in log-log scales in Fig.~\ref{fig:GyromorphOrder}$(a)$.
 This panel shows that gyromorphs are \textit{not} hyperuniform, as the low-$k$ limit of $S$ saturates at a level similar to that of a Percus-Yevick model for equilibrium hard disk liquids~\cite{Rosenfeld1990}.
-We further validate this observation by measuring local number fluctuations in real space over windows of increasing size~\cite{Torquato2018,Shih2023} (see Appendix), finding that the long-range density fluctuation scaling of gyromorphs is indistinguishable from that of hard disks.
+We further validate this observation by measuring local number fluctuations in real space over windows of increasing size~\cite{Torquato2018,Shih2023} (see SM), finding that the long-range density fluctuation scaling of gyromorphs is indistinguishable from that of hard disks.
 Furthermore, at large $k$, the decay of $S(k)$ is also similar to that of a liquid.
 These results suggest that, with respect to translational order, gyromorphs are more akin to liquids than to quasicrystals.

 In Fig.~\ref{fig:GyromorphOrder}$(b)$, we analyze the peaks.
-In the main panel, we show the profile of the peak at $(KL/2\pi,0)$, normalized by its height, as a function of the distance $kL/2\pi$ to the maximum, across system sizes for $G = 60$.
-As $N$ grows, the profile converges to $\textrm{sinc}^2(k L/2)$, implying that the linear width of the peaks in $k$-space decays like $1/L$.
-The inset shows that, for different values of $G$, the peak heights grow like $O(G N)$, indicating that the peaks are extensive for any fixed order symmetry.
-Altogether, the peaks have extensive height while their area decays like $1/L^2 \sim 1/N$: they approach Dirac deltas as $N$ increases, like in quasicrystals, so that gyromorphs display quasi-long-range rotational order (see Appendix).
+In the main panel, we show the profile of the peak obtained by plotting a radial projection of $S$ using the location of a peak, $\bm{k}_p = (K,0)$, as the origin for the polar coordinates.
+Here, $S$ is normalized by the peak height and plotted across system sizes ($K \sim \sqrt{N}$) for $G = 60$.
+As $N$ grows, the profile converges to $\textrm{sinc}^2(k_x L/2) \textrm{sinc}^2(k_y L/2) $, implying that the linear width of the peaks in $k$-space decays like $1/L$.
+The inset shows that, for different values of $G$, the peak heights grow like $\mathcal{O}(G N)$, indicating that the peaks are extensive for any fixed order symmetry.
+Altogether, the peaks have extensive height while their area decays like $1/L^2 \sim 1/N$: they approach Dirac deltas as $N$ increases, like in quasicrystals, so that gyromorphs display quasi-long-range rotational order (see EM).

 \textit{Coupled Dipoles Method --} We now turn our attention to the optical properties of gyromorphs.
 From an Ewald-sphere construction~\cite{Ewald1921, Kittel} one expects a ring of many high peaks at radius $K$ to generate strong backscattering at $K/2$~\cite{Hagelstein1999}.
 That is why quasicrystals were deemed good candidates for isotropic bandgaps.
 However, they display increasingly shallow bandgaps as their order of rotational symmetry grows~\cite{Rechtsman2008}, which can be attributed to weakening features in $S$ in de Bruijn's construction~\cite{deBruijn1981,deBruijn1986} as $G$ increases.
 By contrast, gyromorphs are only constrained to display a finite set of high fine peaks, and they may retain a deep isotropic bandgap even at high $G$.